ozaner/ozanerhansha.github.io-OLD/_posts/math/00-0-0-n-tuples.md

 Whatever definition is used, all that matters is that the equality of two $n$-tuples be defined as below:

 ### Equality
 Two ordered pairs are equivalent if and only if the elements in each of their respective indices are equal.
-For two $n$-tuples $X$ and $Y$:
+That is to say, for two $n$-tuples $X$ and $Y$:

 $$\begin{align}
 X&=(x_1,x_2,x_3,\cdots,x_n)\\